sophma/microchallenge2/README.md

 As the state-of-the-art technology evolves, we want to create different ways to showcase this future scenario to enable different feedback processes: through virtual reality, through video, through image portals in the city, through physical objects present in the virtual scenarios etc.
 We also want to create experiences where different types of stakeholders could provide feedback, and automatize the feedback collection.
 We want to reach out to stakeholders of relevance in the policy sector and in the civic community to test our product.

+### Summary of Problems Encountered
+- OpenAI did not produce the expected visualisations of future scenarios.
+All images rendered by the custom bot were similar as the bot could not understand that modifications should be done to the original picture.
+To overcome this challenge, we used a stable diffusion AI model which gave much better images.
+- Coding the Crystal Ball Modmatrix was more challenging than expected.
+We ran into the problem of having too many tokens requested for the type of API we had, so the future scenarios could not be generated.
+To be able to finalise the tool, we had to pay to upgrade our API access, which we decided not to do.